your training for Commercial Driver's License at a community college is

 usually a good deal.
 Now many community colleges that offer CDL course

 has a full time curriculum.

-Back in the day many community colleges that offered CDL training had long drawn out programs.
+Back in the day many community colleges that offered CDL training had long drawn out programs just on the weekend.
 This created a much longer wait time to get those CDL.